-Low: Moderate (TB) to Low (for meningococcal meningitis and MERS-CoV).
+Low: Moderate (TB) to Low (for meningococcal meningitis).
 Overall risk was reduced to Low with mitigation measures.
-Confidence in the health risk estimate is moderate.
+Confidence in the health risk estimate is high.

 None identified based on available data.
 Tuberculosis is evaluated as part of the post deployment health assessment (PDHA).
 A TB skin test is required post-deployment if potentially exposed and is based upon individual service policies.